Battle of Los Angeles (2016)

 Battle of Los Angeles (2016) was the twelfth Battle of Los Angeles professional wrestling tournament produced by Pro Wrestling Guerrilla (PWG).
-It was a three-night event which took place on September 2, September 3 and September 4, 2016 at the American Legion Post #308 in Reseda, Los Angeles, California.
+It was a three-night event which took place on September 2, September 3 and September 4, 2016, at the American Legion Post #308 in Reseda, Los Angeles, California.

 The twenty-four man tournament concluded with a three-way elimination match in the final, in which Marty Scurll defeated Trevor Lee and Will Ospreay.
 Several non-tournament matches took place across three nights.
 The event featured the PWG debut of Cody Rhodes, John Hennigan, Mark Haskins, Matthew Riddle and Pete Dunne.

 The first night was headlined by a six-man tag team match, in which Mount Rushmore 2.0 (Adam Cole and The Young Bucks (Matt Jackson and Nick Jackson)) defeated Bobby Fish, Dalton Castle and Kyle O'Reilly.
 The second night was headlined by a six-man tag team match, in which Matt Sydal, Ricochet and Will Ospreay defeated Mount Rushmore 2.0 (Adam Cole and The Young Bucks).
 On the undercard, Fenix and Pentagon Jr. defeated Chris Hero and Tommy End.
 The third night featured a twelve-man tag team match, along with The Young Bucks defending the World Tag Team Championship against Fenix and Pentagon Jr.

+Production

 Background

+It was announced that the 2016 edition of the Battle of Los Angeles would be a three-night event taking place on September 2, September 3 and September 4, 2016, at the American Legion Post #308 in Reseda, Los Angeles, California.

+Storylines

+Original line-up

+The recently departed WWE star Cody Rhodes was announced to make his PWG debut as the first participant in the Battle of Los Angeles.
+The next three participants announced for the tournament were Kamaitachi, Jeff Cobb and the debuting Mark Haskins.

+On June 28, eight new participants were announced for the tournament including former WWE star, the debuting John Hennigan (formerly John Morrison), Dalton Castle, Pete Dunne, Sami Callihan, Tommy End, Trevor Lee, 2012 winner Adam Cole and Jack Gallagher.
+On June 30, four more participants in the tournament were announced on Twitter: Chris Hero, Mark Andrews, 2014 winner Ricochet, and Matthew Riddle.
+On July 2, four more names were announced for the tournament: Marty Scurll, Matt Sydal, Kyle O'Reilly, and Fénix.
+The final four participants were Jushin Liger, Pentagón Jr., Will Ospreay, and the 2015 winner the World Champion Zack Sabre Jr.

+Replacement

-Former WWE stars Cody Rhodes and John Hennigan (the former John Morrison) were announced to make their PWG debuts as participants in the Battle of Los Angeles.
-Adam Cole was originally announced for the tournament, but he later removed himself stating that he had already won the Battle Los Angeles (once) and had no interest in competing again and was replaced by Cedric Alexander.
+Adam Cole removed himself from Battle of Los Angeles on July 21, stating that he had already won the Battle Los Angeles (once) and had no interest in competing again and was replaced by Cedric Alexander.
+However, Cole remained a part of the event by participating in non-tournament matches.
 Jack Gallagher was originally announced for the tournament, but could not make the show due to travel issues and was replaced by Tommaso Ciampa.